Seven Acting Exercises To Do Alone

 For example, you can practice sense memory, voice, physicalizing, attitude, characterization, etc.

 Yeah, we will discuss several acting exercises to do alone.
-By practicing these exercises every day you will improve not just your acting but you will also learn more about yourself as an actor.
+By practising these exercises every day you will improve not just your acting but you will also learn more about yourself as an actor.
 You will have a better stimulus to your surroundings, to your actors, to your scenes, and to your impulses.
 Overall as an actor, you will be more receptive which is an important aspect of an actor.

 So what are the acting exercises to do alone ?